microsoft/WhatTheHack/025-ArcForServers/readme.md

 Learning Objectives
 * In this hack, you will be working on a set of "Day 2" operational best practices for Arc for Servers.
 You will learn:
   - Day 1
-  	1. Pre-Day (3 Hours)
-		2. How to deploy Arc servers in competitive clouds (45 mins)
+  		1. How to deploy Arc servers in competitive clouds (45 mins)
 		   * Windows / Ubuntu on AWS
 		   * Windows / Ubuntu on Vagrant
-		3. Onboard servers to Arc (45 mins)
+		2. Onboard servers to Arc (45 mins)
-		4. Inventory Management (60 mins)
+		3. Inventory Management (60 mins)
 		   * Tagging Assets
 			* Query with Resource Graph Explorer
 			* Best practices around tagging
-		5. Operations (2 Hours)
+		4. Operations (2 Hours)
 			* MMA extension onboarding (Windows)
 			* Enable Alerts (CPU/Mem constraints)
 			* Enable Update Management